schlosrat/FlightPlan/README.md

 Similarly, selecting **Match Planes** will give Burn Time options for *at the cheapest AN/DN w/Target*, *at the nearest AN/DN w/Target*, *at the next AN w/Target*, and *at the next DN w/Target*.
 NOTE: in the Match Planes example above the Make Node button has been pressed and Flight Plan is showing a status indicating the node is ready.
 In this example, with K2-D2 installed, the K2-D2 Astromech Icon is displayed in the lower right indicating that K2-D2 is ready to help you fly the node.

 In addition to the basic UI screens above, the UI will automatically adjust to offer capabilities relevant to the current orbit and selected target.
-Some options such as **Interplanetary Transfer** (above far right example) are only available if the *Experimental* option has been selected in the Flight Plan configuration options menu.
+Some options such as **Interplanetary Transfer** (above far right example) are only available if the *Experimental Features* option has been selected in the Flight Plan configuration options menu.

 ## Configuration Parameters
 ![Flight Plan Configuration Parameters](https://i.imgur.com/wltT7P0.png)